 When you already have a big water feature in your yard, it can be a challenge to plan your outdoor space.
-You need backyard landscaping ideas with inground pools already planned in.
+You need backyard landscaping design ideas with inground pools already planned in.

 Pools and hot tubs both take up a lot of room in your yard or, in the case of hot tubs, on your deck.
 When the water is the focal point, you may want your landscaping to enhance it, both visually and practically.
 Designing elements that help blend the water feature with the rest of your outdoor living space can be easily achieved with a few smart plant choices.
 You can also integrate built-in benches with storage and garden designs which will make your pool and hot tub much more functional and beautiful.

 With clever landscaping, you can increase your pool’s privacy.
 You can use trellis walls to block views on the edge of your property.
 Plant climbing varieties of plants at the base of the trellis and, once mature, the thick foliage will provide texture to your space as well as privacy.
 For a more modern style, rusted steel panels or laser cut design metal panels can create privacy as well provide an artistic flair in the landscape.

 You can plant rows of small to mid-size evergreens or ornamental trees that have thick foliage to create separate spaces in your yard itself.
 Some people prefer to have their hot tub and pool spaces feel separate, so when you’re entertaining people you can still have private interactions.